If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

-The Best DC Comics superhero live-action shows ever, ranked from best to worst
+The Best DC Comics superhero live-action series ever, ranked from the best show to the worst!

 From The Adventures of Superman in 1952 to Superman & Lois in 2024, we're covering every TV show based on a DC Comic